 In a tense exchange, journalists challenged Hamad, one of the most powerful ministers in Bashir's cabinet.
 "Why do you keep lying?" one reporter asked him.

 Accusing foreign media of pursuing an anti-Bashir agenda, Sudan has closed the offices of two foreign television news channels: Saudi-owned al-Arabiya and Sky News Arabia, an off-shoot of Britain's Sky News, based in Abu Dhabi.

 Information Minister Ahmed Belal Osman accused al-Arabiya of trying to bring an "Arab Spring" to Sudan by misreporting the protests.
-Several local newspapers have also been closed because of their coverage of the unrest, he said, adding that they would be allowed to resume work at some point later.
+Several local newspapers have also been closed because of their coverage of the unrest.

 The government of Bashir, who seized power in a 1989 coup, has resisted calls to repeal the subsidy cuts that pushed up gasoline prices by almost double overnight.

 "We will continue implementing the economic program," said Khartoum Governor Abdel Rahman al-Khidr.